Timing a balance clock movement

 The old style is one with a round spring that goes up and down (Vertical).
 It goes in a circle around the center arbor of the balance wheel.
 In this style there is a slide arm with a tiny weight on the balance wheel itself.
 There is a + and - on the wheel.
 To speed up time go towards the plus sign.
 However this style is not always easy to regulate and can be very hard to get it perfect.
 The factory has special devices to make it perfect.
 However it’s not that easy on the customer end with this style balance.
 For this reason it has been improved upon during future manufacturing.

 If you have the old style balance then your clock movement has some age to it.
-If this is the situation you may want to replace the unit anyway.
-We have the movement brand new with the new style balance for less than the cost of a cleaning.
+If this is the situation it is just best to replace the unit with the new one.
+Clockworks offers the movement brand new with the new style balance for less than the cost of a cleaning.
 Your clock movement has lasted you 25 years or more.
 In theory the new unit should last more than this with the improved aspects.

 The new style